Minerva, New York: Geography

-According to the United States Census Bureau, the town has a total area of 415.1 km2, of which 406.0 km2 is land and 9.1 km2, or 2.19%, is water.
+According to the United States Census Bureau, the town has a total area of 415.1 km2, of which 406.0 km2 is land and 9.1 km2, or 2.2%, is water.

 The northern part of the Hudson River forms part of the southwestern boundary of the town.
 The western town line is the border of Hamilton County, and the southern town line is the border of Warren County.
 The Indian River and Boreas River flow into the Hudson in the southwestern part of Minerva.

-The town has a highly irregular polygonal shape.

 New York State Route 28N, the Roosevelt Marcy Memorial Highway, is a north–south highway which passes through Minerva and is the only road of significance in the town.